-Learn to get the word out in this press release writing course
+Learn to get the word out with media relations

-PR professionals have been married to the traditional news release format since Ivy Lee created the release more than 100 years ago.
+PR professionals have been married to the traditional PR writing approach since Ivy Lee created the news release more than 100 years ago.

 Why, then, do we need a new approach?